Have you ever had a Pension Transfer with General Portfolio?

 You could be owed £1,000s in compensation if General Portfolio mis-sold your Pension Transfer.

-Many consumers were advised by General Portfolio to transfer their pension benefits from a work based pension to a private pension.
-In most cases these pensions would not provide any additional benefits, General Portfolio did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.
+Many customers were informed by General Portfolio to transfer their pension benefits from a work based pension to a private pension.
+In most cases these pensions would not provide any additional benefits, General Portfolio did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.